thndrbrrr/gimp-stable-boy/README.md

 ### X/Y plotting

 X/Y plotting is an essential step in generative art workflows: since changes in parameters are not immediate and multiple parameters often work in conjunction, the best way to go about it is to compare the results of different settings in an X/Y plot.
-When using Image to Image for example, an X/Y plot of multiple CFG scales (e.g. 5, 10, 14) and denoising strengths (0.35, 0.5, 0.75) makes it very easy to determine the right combination:
+When using Image to Image for example, an X/Y plot of multiple CFG scales and denoising strengths makes it very easy to determine the right combination:

 ![img2img XY plot CFG/denoising](public/images/img2imgxy.gif)